PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 compatibility, and architecture tests, 67 tests pass.
 This extraction did not run a model conversion or inference process.

+PyTorch Softmax layout validation is now owned by Torch-free `passes/pytorch_layout_validation.py`.
+Attention-consumer detection and Transpose→Softmax→inverse-Transpose recognition use a caller-supplied `ModelIRGraphIndex` instead of scanning the complete operator list for every Softmax tensor. `validate_channel_first_exportability()` constructs this index lazily at the first unknown-layout Softmax and shares it across every remaining candidate.
+Models without such a Softmax pay no index-construction cost.
+Required sandwich inputs with duplicate producers are rejected deterministically.

+Focused index-reuse, attention, sandwich, duplicate-producer, recurrent, control-flow, compatibility, and architecture validation passes 71 tests.
+No model conversion or inference was run for this checkpoint.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC